shiveenp/bluhrg/source/_posts/Junior-vs-Mid-vs-Senior-Software-Engineer.md

 ### Communication

-I decided to leave this for the last since it's such a critical skill no matter the level you're working.
+Communication is such an essential skill for engineers at all levels, so I decided to dedicate a whole section to it.
+Good communication skills are hard to quantify but very easy to identify.
+More often than not, technical and project management, inside a company would rather have engineers that can communicate but produce marginally less output over engineers that are rockstars but lack the desired communication skills.
+This is not universal, but it is definitely the trend.

 For entry level/junior engineers it's important to be to consistently ask for feedback and articulate why the code they added/changed was done in the way it did.

-For mid level engineers, it's important to be able communicate with  juniors on the team as well as be able to document design decisions made during the course of delivering product features.For sernor engineers and above it's even more critical,
+For mid level engineers, it's important to be able communicate with juniors on the team as well as be able to document design decisions made over the course of delivering product features.

+For senior engineers and above it is even more critical, as a big part of their job is to communicate their ideas and have them percolate through various teams inside the development org.

 ### Why leave the rest

+I understand that an engineering org can, and mostly is, made up of other varieties of engineers such as intern or graduante/entry level engineers, technical analysts, software architects, tech leads, devops ninja etc etc. This is post is not aimed at them and sometimes a lot of their skills will overlap with developers.
+I might do a follow up post in the future that targets people working in cross-cutting development roles.